BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 6.md

 - `iotop` - View which processes are using the most input/output
 - `iostat` - View statistics on the input/output operations
 - `vmstat` - View statistics on the virtual memory operations
+- `psutil` - (Process and System Utilities) is a cross-platform library for retrieving information on running processes and system utilization (CPU, memory, disks, network, sensors) in Python.
 ### Reproduction Case
 - A clear description of how and when the problem appears
 #### Steps: